247sathish/AndroidPreparation/README.md

 ### Explain some Layout?

-1. LinearLayout: A layout that arranges its children in a single column or row.
+1.	`LinearLayout:` A layout that arranges its children in a single column or row.
 Children can be aligned vertically or horizontally within the layout.
-2. RelativeLayout: A layout that allows children to be positioned relative to one another or to the parent layout.
+2.	`RelativeLayout:` A layout that allows children to be positioned relative to one another or to the parent layout.
-3. ConstraintLayout: A layout that allows children to be positioned using constraints.
+3.	`ConstraintLayout:` A layout that allows children to be positioned using constraints.
 Children can be constrained to the parent layout or to other children within the layout.
-4. FrameLayout: A layout that allows children to be overlaid on top of one another.
+4.	`FrameLayout:` A layout that allows children to be overlaid on top of one another.
 Only the topmost child is visible at a given time.
-5. GridLayout: A layout that arranges its children in a grid of rows and columns.
+5.	`GridLayout:` A layout that arranges its children in a grid of rows and columns.
 Children can be positioned within the grid using row and column indices.
-6. CoordinatorLayout: A layout that is used to coordinate the behavior of child views.
+6.	`CoordinatorLayout:` A layout that is used to coordinate the behavior of child views.
 It is often used in conjunction with FloatingActionButton to implement material design elements.

 ### Do you know what is the view tree?

-The view tree is an important part of the Android user interface system, and it plays a key role in organizing and rendering the user interface on the screen.
+The view tree is an important part of the Android user interface system, and it plays a key role in` organizing and rendering the user interface on the screen`.

 ### What is the difference between ListView and RecyclerView?

 ListView and RecyclerView are both used to display a scrollable list of items in Android.
 However, there are several key differences between the two classes:

 1. ListView is an older class that was introduced in Android 1.0, while RecyclerView is a newer class that was introduced in Android 5.0 (Lollipop).
-2. ListView uses an Adapter to bind the list of items to the ListView, while RecyclerView uses a LayoutManager to position the items in the list.
+2.	`ListView uses an Adapter` to bind the list of items to the ListView, while `RecyclerView uses a LayoutManager` to position the items in the list.
-3. RecyclerView has better performance and memory efficiency than ListView, because it uses a view recycling mechanism to reuse views as the user scrolls the list.
+3.	`RecyclerView` has better performance and `memory efficiency` than ListView, because it uses a view `recycling mechanism to reuse views as the user scrolls` the list.
 This means that RecyclerView can handle large lists more efficiently than ListView.
 4. RecyclerView allows for more customization and flexibility than ListView, because you can use any ViewGroup as a parent for the list items, and you can easily add dividers, headers, and footers to the list.

 Overall, while ListView is a powerful and widely used class, RecyclerView is generally a better choice for most applications due to its improved performance and customization options.

 ### How does RecyclerView work internally?

-RecyclerView works by using a view recycling mechanism to reuse views as the user scrolls the list.
+RecyclerView works by using a view recycling mechanism to `reuse views as the user scrolls the list`.
 When a RecyclerView is first displayed, it creates a fixed number of views to display the visible items.
 As the user scrolls the list, the RecyclerView removes the views that are no longer visible and creates new views to display the newly visible items.

 Overall, RecyclerView uses a combination of view recycling and a LayoutManager and Adapter to efficiently display and bind data to a scrollable list of items.